How we test air purifiers

 We use CADR to compare between air purifiers because it is an internationally recognised test standard.
 Dust, pollen and smoke are common household allergens and represent a range of particle sizes.

 Some air purifiers do fantastically well in our CADR tests, while others really struggle - meaning they'll trap far fewer particles than a good air purifier will in the same amount of time.

 How noisy is the air purifier on full and low power?

-One in ten air purifier owners we spoke to told us that their machine affected their sleep.
-So, we test models on their highest and lowest settings so you’ll know which ones are the least likely to disturb you.
+We test models on their highest and lowest settings so you’ll know which ones are the least likely to disturb you.

 We measure the sound levels and use an expert panel to listen out for irritating noises.

 Are air purifier filters easy to remove and replace?

 We remove and replace the filters on all of the air purifiers we test to see which ones are easy to pop out, and which are a struggle to remove.